Blue large-amplitude pulsator

-A Blue large-amplitude pulsator (BLAP) is a proposed class of pulsating variable star.
+A blue large-amplitude pulsator (BLAP) is a proposed type of pulsating variable star.
 They are extremely rare, with only 14 being known after examining around a billion stars from the Optical Gravitational Lensing Experiment (OGLE) survey.

 Discovery

 Blue large-amplitude pulsators were discovered by a team of astronomers from the University of Warsaw and announced in Nature Astronomy journal in June 2017.
 During a 2013 search for variable stars with periods shorter than one hour, a star with a period of 28.26 minutes was detected and tentatively classified as a δ Scuti variable although it had an unusually large amplitude and short period.

 Examination of over one billion Milky Way stars made during the OGLE project revealed another 13 objects with similar properties: periods of 22–39 minutes; near-infrared amplitudes of 0.19–0.36 magnitudes; extremely blue, suggesting temperatures around 30,000 K; and smaller than main sequence stars of that temperature.